modernharp/StarWarsCrawlCreator/README.md

 - Email Address
 - Resolution (SD, HD, 4K)

-Your video will be generated and delivered to your email within a few hours.
+Your video will be generated and delivered to your email within a few minutes.

 ## Screenshots